topasmc/topas-docs/parameters/overall/misc.rst

     b:Ts/PauseBeforeSequence = "True"
     b:Ts/PauseBeforeQuit = "True"

-After each pause, type the Geant4 command "exit" to return to TOPAS control.
+After each pause, type the Geant4 command ``exit`` to return control to TOPAS.

-* Most users will only use PauseBeforeQuit, typically to make a graphics window stay open at the end of the session (graphics windows close when Geant4 quits).
+* Most users will only use ``PauseBeforeQuit``, typically to make a graphics window stay open at the end of the session (graphics windows close when Geant4 quits).
-* The other two options, PauseBeforeInit and PauseBeforeSequence, provide the ability to enter Geant4 commands by hand, which may be useful in certain tests, but invalidates the basic TOPAS concept that the behavior of your simulation should be perfectly defined by TOPAS parameters.
+* The other two options, ``PauseBeforeInit`` and ``PauseBeforeSequence``, provide the ability to enter Geant4 commands by hand, which may be useful in certain tests, but invalidates the basic TOPAS concept that the behavior of your simulation should be perfectly defined by TOPAS parameters.